 If we identify areas that might benefit from therapy, I can help you find the right licensed support.

-• Schedule a free consultation.
+• Email me and we’ll find time for a free consultation.
 We'll talk through what you're working on, where you want to go, and whether this work is a good fit.

 From there, we'll create a plan and get to work.